 Daisy stood.
-"Look, I'll let my parents explain.
+"Look, I'll let my parents explain."
 It's Sunday, so you won't find any place in town open today.
 If you'd like to have dinner with us, mother will set an extra place.
-My dad calls inviting a person to share a meal taking in the stranger within your gates."
+My dad calls inviting a person to share a meal replace."